lurchmath/lde/tutorials/input/Pattern matching.md

 CaptureConstraints} that apply to this solution.)

-You can, of course, query the individual components of the {@link Solution Solution}}, with its API, as in the following example.
+You can, of course, query the individual components of the {@link Solution Solution}, with its API, as in the following example.

 ```js
 console.log( 'Number of solutions to P:', sols.length )